seanwieser/Rock_Paper_Scissors_Object_Detection/README.md

 ### Preprocessing

 Even though I have my image dataset polished off, I don't want to directly feed them into a model to train.
 In order to get more variety of images to train on, I decided to use the ImageDataGenerator class in keras.
+This produces many augmentations of all the images for the model to train on.
+Hopefully this will help the model be more robust in terms of inputs it can predict well on.

+It might help to look at a snippet of code to see how I implemented this class:

+`
-`    datagen = ImageDataGenerator(
+    datagen = ImageDataGenerator(
         rescale=1. / 255,
         shear_range=0.2,
         zoom_range=0.2,
         horizontal_flip=True)

-    # this is the augmentation configuration we will use for testing:
-    # only rescaling
     sean_test_datagen = ImageDataGenerator(rescale=1. / 255)

     train_generator = datagen.flow_from_directory(